What is a Public Information Request?

 We take Public Information Requests very seriously, and we work to turn over most public records requests in a day or two, depending on the complexity of the request.
 If you have not received a response or some type of correspondence from us within 10 business days please feel free to contact the

-Public Information Office or, you can file a complaint with the Texas Attorney General.
+Public Information Office or you may file a complaint with the

 How do I remove public information about me on your website?

 Rules of Judicial Administration (Rule 12), govern what is public, not the county's staff.